Metrics

 - Theil index: The Theil index is another measure of entropy which is intended to capture the lack of diversity, or the redundancy, in a population.
 In practice, it is calculated as the maximum possible entropy minus the observed entropy.
 The output is a real number.
 Values close to 0 indicate equality and values towards infinity indicate inequality.
 Therefore, a high Theil Index suggests a population that is highly centralized.

-- Max power ratio: The max power ratio represents the share of blocks that are produced by the most "powerful" entity, i.e. the entity that produces the most blocks.
+- Concentration ratio: The n-concentration ratio represents the share of blocks that are produced by the n most "powerful" entities, i.e. the entities that produce the most blocks.
 The output of the metric is a decimal number in [0,1].
+Values typically used are the 1-concentration ratio and the 3-concentration ratio.

 - Tau-decentralization index: The tau-decentralization index is a generalization of the Nakamoto coefficient.
 It is defined as the minimum number of entities that collectively produce more than a given threshold of the total blocks within a given timeframe.
 The threshold parameter is a decimal in [0, 1] (0.66 by default) and the output of the metric is an integer.